EddieHubCommunity/awesome-github-profiles/README.md

 ![.github/workflows/main.yml](https://github.com/EddieJaoudeCommunity/awesome-github-profiles/workflows/.github/workflows/main.yml/badge.svg)

 List of GitHub profiles that have awesome customization, that you can use for inspiration.\
-Feel free to submit a [pull request](https://github.com/EddieHubCommunity/awesome-github-profiles/pulls) with your suggestions of awesome GitHub profiles.
+Feel free to submit a [pull request](https://github.com/EddieHubCommunity/awesome-github-profiles/pulls) with your suggestions for awesome GitHub profiles.

 <p align="center">
   <a href="https://github.com/EddieHubCommunity" target="_blank" rel="noopener noreferrer">